| | | | | | | | | | |

 Italian sausage, cooked

-Seasoned tofu ~leftover bacon tofu
+Seasoned tofu ~leftover tofu bacon

 Peppers – diced or sliced